 Adult guests looking to get in a workout or take their relaxation to the next level can actually do both at Disney’s Animal Kingdom Lodge and Villas, with the Zahanati Massage & Fitness Center in Jambo House and the Survival of the Fittest Fitness Service at Kidani Village.

 As for the kiddos and teens, they can get a break from mom and dad (or is it the other way around?) at one of the resort’s arcades or playgrounds.
 Kidani Village also houses a Community Hall filled with video games, ping-pong, and billiards, as well as basketball and tennis courts.
-Campfire activities and Movies Under the Stars also take place at both parts of the resort, when COVID isn’t happening.
+Family-friendly favorite campfire activities and Movies Under the Stars also take place at both parts of the resort.

 All of these are pretty standard amenities at Disney deluxe resorts.
 At Animal Kingdom Lodge, however, it’s the special programming that really sparkles.
 Thanks to the resort’s savannas, all Walt Disney World guests have the opportunity to go on not one, but two unique animal adventures: Sense of Africa at Jambo House, a behind-the-scenes tour with breakfast at Boma, a morning safari, and up-close animal encounters, and Starlight Safari at Kidani Village, an after-dark game drive.
 Guests specifically of Animal Kingdom Lodge also have exclusive access to the Wanyama Safari and Dinner, a multi-course meal followed by a tour of the savannas.